nbrito/research/inception/README.md

 			; eax = return()
 			; edi = SOCKET accept()
 ```

-No matter what someone tries to convincing you, this is not reverse engineering...
+No matter what someone tries to convincing you, this is not [reverse engineer](https://en.wikipedia.org/wiki/Reverse_engineering)...
 This is just a “translation”.

 ## Root Cause
 ###  ```CRecordInstance::TransferToDestination```